-Named after the intersection at the University of Michigan where founders Lee Moffie and Steven Fisher met, State and Liberty is focused on performance clothing for athletic builds.
+Named after an intersection at the University of Michigan, where founders Lee Moffie and Steven Fisher met, State and Liberty is focused on performance clothing for athletic builds.

 I love the look of State and Liberty’s performance business clothing, particularly their often-daring outerwear.

 Following the trend of other digital native brands who are turning to brick-and-mortar, State and Liberty has opened several stores throughout the United States, including a pop-up-turned-permanent-store in Washington, DC’s Georgetown neighborhood.